CIP43R/ced/README.md

 # TODO / Plans
-- Make the script more generic, allowing to add and remove certain features, maybe as CLI
-- Refactor the script and make it more efficient and readable
 - Make the script usable for multi-user purposes
 - More options for the security measures (such as fail2ban)
 - Cronjob to regularly update everything
-- Certbot
-- Enable jails for third party apps
 - Security checks (suspicious networt traffic, rootkits etc.)
 - Time or condition limited service (vsftpd, custom servers)
 - Allow apache and certbot with apache, too